MarcServat/glofox-craft-beer/README.md

 ### Introduction

 This development had been focused on making the project scalable.
-For that, techniques such as custom hooks, presentational and container components, usage of typescript, automated lint for commits, and a code formatter have been used.
+For that, techniques such as custom hooks, presentational and container components, usage of typescript, lint for conventional commits, and a code formatter have been used.

 In the root folder, there are the configuration files and documentation.
 The application code is under `src` folder.